 What goes up usually comes down.
 Blame it on energy.
-Having risen to the task of getting us off, the jangadeiros now stood in numb silence around the icebox, munching on their bland bolacha crackers.
-We still had plenty of those left, and chewing on a particularly tough one, I didn’t know whether to be happy or sad about that.
+Having risen to the task of getting us off, the jangadeiros now stood in numb silence around the icebox, eating their bland bolacha crackers for breakfast.
+We still had plenty of those left, and gnawing on a particularly tough one, I didn’t know whether to be happy or sad about that.
 On the one hand they provided some needed calories (empty as empty could be).
-On the other, they made me wish for a toaster, fresh cream butter, and some of my thick-cut marmalade to slather on top.
+On the other they made me wish for a toaster, fresh cream butter, and some of my homemade, thick-cut marmalade to slather on top.

 And this, of course, only made me think of that other thing.
 The thing I was trying so hard not to think about — Coffee!
-How I longed for a cup, just one — Pretty please.
+How I longed for a cup, just one — Please . . .
 Hot or cold, black or white, bitter or sweet, espresso, cap-puccino, Turkish, French press, freeze dried, percolated, drip, cold brewed, boiled — ANYTHING!
 Anything but decaf.
-I would’ve happily settled for flavored coffee—God forbid—hazelnut or vanilla, an abomination if ever there was one, worse even than fruit flavored beer.
+I would have even settled for flavored coffee right then—God forbid—hazelnut or vanilla, an abomination if ever there was one, worse than fruit flavored beer.
 And would you like some sprinkles with that?

-Through most of the morning the wind remained light and the jangada crept forward at only a knot or two.
-As we were sailing with the wind and almost as fast, you could hardly feel the breeze on deck.
+Through most of the morning the breeze remained light and the jangada crept forward at only a knot or two.
+As we were sailing with the wind and almost as fast, you could hardly feel the movement of air on deck.
 And it got hot!
 At first I was able to hide in the shade beside the icebox.
-But the sun climbed higher and the shade grew scarce.
-I wasn’t worried about getting sunburned, was wearing my large straw hat and had so much sunblock gobbed on, my eyes stung from the fumes.
+But as the sun climbed higher, the shade grew more scarce.
+I wasn’t so worried about getting sunburned, was wearing my large straw hat and had enough sunblock gobbed on that my eyes stung from the fumes.

-I was so lubed up (with a gooey gel named for a popular amphibian), if I died like that, they would need to bury me in a toxic waste dump in Nevada or New Mexico, with permits and a special protocol required to haul my greasy carcass across state lines.
-It wouldn’t be cheap, but thousands of years in the future a young anthropologist would discover my body in near perfect condition and wonder what embalming methods had been used to preserve my flesh.
-I’d become her life’s work, spawn countless scholarly papers, and would even be featured in a three-part documentary titled,
+I was so lubed up (with a gooey gel named for a popular amphibian), if I died like that they would need to bury me in a toxic waste dump in Nevada or New Mexico, with permits and a special protocol required to haul my oily carcass across state lines.
+It wouldn’t be cheap, but thousands of years in the future a young anthropologist would discover my body in near perfect condition, and wonder what embalming methods had been used to preserve my flesh.
+I’d become her life’s work, spawn countless scholarly papers, and would even be featured in a three-part documentary titled, DOWNFALL —

 I had to remember to get my teeth cleaned when I got back home and buy some new underwear.